You are here

 Dr. Phillips has received numerous honors and awards for her research, clinical work, and other academic contributions, including a Special Presidential Commendation from the American Psychiatric Association for her research studies on BDD.

 Dr. Phillips has more than 320 scientific publications (original scientific articles, review articles, letters, and book chapters).
 She has also written or edited 11 books on BDD and other topics.
-Her books include the first book on BDD, The Broken Mirror: Understanding and Treating Body Dysmorphic Disorder, and Understanding Body Dysmorphic Disorder: An Essential Guide, both published by Oxford University Press.
+Her books include the first book on BDD, The Broken Mirror: Understanding and Treating Body Dysmorphic Disorder, as well as Understanding Body Dysmorphic Disorder: An Essential Guide and Body Dysmorphic Disorder: Advances in Research and Clinical Practice, all published by Oxford University Press.
 Dr. Phillips has given more than 550 international, national, and local presentations for professionals, including 120 Grand Rounds.

 Dr. Phillips has served on many national boards and committees.
 She is an elected Fellow of the American College of Neuropsychopharmacology and a Distinguished Fellow of the American Psychiatric Association.
 She is currently a member of numerous editorial boards, the American College of Psychiatrists, and the Scientific Advisory Boards of the Anxiety and Depression Association of America and the International OCD Foundation.
 She serves on the Board of the American Society of Clinical Psychopharmacology, and she is a Director on the Board of Directors of the Canadian Institute for Obsessive Compulsive Disorders.
 From 2002-2006 she chaired the National Institute of Mental Health's Interventions Research Review Committee (Scientific Review Group).